Adabs-hub/alx-low_level_programming/0x09-static_libraries/README.md

 - Any form of plagiarism is strictly forbidden and will result in removal from the program.

 # Requirements
-## C
+## General
 - Allowed editors: vi, vim, emacs
 - All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 - All your files should end with a new line
 - A README.md file, at the root of the folder of the project is mandatory
 - Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
 - You are not allowed to use global variables
-- No more than 5 functions per file
+No more than 5 functions per file
 - You are not allowed to use the standard library.
 Any use of functions like printf, puts, etc… is forbidden
 - You are allowed to use _putchar
 - You don’t have to push _putchar.c, we will use our file.
 If you do it won’t be taken into account